 Start with one or two exercises per session, then build to three or four as you’ll master the tempo, like Rocky, and feel tension.
 For balanced fitness, pair strength work with low-impact cardio on non-lifting days to support recovery and cardiovascular health.
 Consistency fuels progress, not magic, friend.
 A brisk jog or power walk can boost mood and metabolism on your rest days while maintaining energy levels.
 Push the tempo gradually, track reps and feel the burn, because honest effort beats flashy routines every time always.

 Slow reps help, but mistakes wreck gains!
 If you swing weights or rush reps, you’ll ruin controlled tension and blunt growth signals your muscles crave!
 Stick to smooth, honest tempo now!
-Keep each rep in that 2-8 second window to maximize hypertrophy, rather than explosive bursts that skip fiber recruitment!
+Keep each rep in that 2-8 second window to maximize hypertrophy, than explosive bursts that skip fiber recruitment!
 Slow, steady tempo buys intensity!
 If you train with bad rest, you miss big nerve groups firing, and growth stress drops!
 The AXV Vibration Plate’s adjustable vibration speed* levels can complement slower rep training by providing additional muscle activation stimulus during rest periods.
 Momentum cuts time under tension by resting mid-rep!
 Unlike expensive gym memberships that average $50-70 monthly, bodyweight training at home offers cost-effective fitness with the same time-under-tension principles applied to movements like push-ups and squats.

 Tracking time under tension matters for gains!